 Total normative time is five years.

-A course in evolutionary biology is the only specific course required of all graduate students.
+A course in evolutionary biology is required of all graduate students.
 It must be taken for a letter grade during the graduate program if it was not completed during the student's undergraduate education.
+See below for the other required courses.
 A student's supervisory committee may suggest courses as well.

 Four semesters of residency as required by the Graduate Division.
 This means you must be registered for a minimum of four semesters.
 There are no departmental unit requirements for the Ph.D. program.

-A student in the Ph.D. program must take a three-hour oral qualifying examination (QE) on fields specified by their QE committee (one of those fields must be evolution).
+A student in the Ph.D. program must take a two to three hour oral qualifying examination (QE) on fields specified by their QE committee (one of those fields must be evolution).

 Ph.D. candidates are required to write a dissertation based on original and independent research carried out by the student.

-Students are encouraged (but not required) to enroll in seminars in their field of specialization and present topics.
-Effective participation in seminars is a useful introduction to your field of specialization and may provide valuable direction for advanced study, particularly if you have not begun research activities.
+Students are encouraged (but not required) to enroll in seminars in their field of specialization and present topics and to give a finishing talk at the culmination of their PhD.
+Effective participation in seminars and giving presentations are important for scientific and professional development.

 Teaching Colloquium: Graduate Student Instructor Training